 1. Entries are open only to 4-H and FFA members of Utah.
 All animals must first be entered into the Jr. Department to qualify.
 All animals must have been tagged according to the State Jr. Livestock Shows Association guidlines.

-4. Red and White ribbon animals are the responsibility of the exhibitor and will be released during normal release times beginning at 9:00 p.m. the evening of the judging date.
+4. Animals, which are not eligible for the auction for any reason, are the responsibility of the exhibitor and will be released during normal release times beginning at 9:00 p.m. the evening of the judging date.

-5. Sifted animals will be released immediately after weigh-in.
+5. Sifted animals will be released during or immediately after weigh-in.
 However, animals not sifted for health reasons may remain at the Fairpark to be used for Showmanship if the exhibitor chooses.

-6. Red ribbon animals that wish to sell private treaty to the packer should complete the Declaration Form and turn it in to the Livestock Office no later than 6:00 p.m. on Friday, September 16.
+6. All animals that wish to sell private treaty to the packer should complete the Declaration Form and turn it in to the Livestock Office no later than 8:00 p.m. on Friday, September 13.
 All agreements are between the packer and the exhibitor, the Fair accepts no responsibility in regards to these matters.

 7. Exhibitors are required to return sale animals back to their own stall or pen after the sale, unless otherwise directed by a member of the auction committee.
 Exhibitors are resposible for feeding, watering and other care of the animals until animals are accepted by the packer.
 A penalty of $50 will be deducted from the auction checks of exhibitors failing to comply with this rule!

 8. When an animal is designated sold to a packer in the sale ring, it becomes property of the packer.
 Any changes must be done by private treaty with the packer and not involve the Fair.
 Packers have the right to refuse a sick or injured animal at the time of loading and ownership of the animal reverts to the exhibitor.